 Established in 1978, the New York City Department of Housing Preservation and Development (HPD) promotes the quality and affordability of the city's housing and the strength and diversity of its many neighborhoods.

 Preserving affordable housing means making sure homes that are affordable now, stay affordable into the future.
 And in the midst of a housing crisis that is pricing New Yorkers out of their neighborhoods, it's one of our best tools to keep people in their homes.
-Preservation has always been at the heart of HPD's work and is the cornerstone of the Mayor's Housing New York plan.
+Preservation has always been at the heart of HPD's work.
 Our efforts to preserve affordable housing include working with non-profits to acquire buildings and maintain affordability, providing tax exemptions and homeowner repair loans, energy-efficiency updates, and more.
 Learn more about HPD's Preservation programs.

 And in New York City, tenants have many rights relating to the safety and quality of their housing.
 HPD works to protect these rights by preventing harassment, displacement, and ensuring low-income tenants facing legal proceedings in housing Court have universal access to legal representation.
 Learn more about Tenants' Rights.

 Developing new affordable housing is another way HPD is working to meet current and future housing demands, and we're financing more affordable housing than ever before.
 These efforts include large-scale, mixed-income developments that help revitalize communities, supportive and senior residences that serve some of the most vulnerable among us, and homeownership opportunities that help working class New Yorkers own a piece of their neighborhoods.
 Learn more about HPD's New Construction programs.